Architect Fees London 2026: What You'll Actually Pay

 Architect fees are one of the least transparent costs in a London extension project.
 This guide breaks down exactly what architects charge, what you get for your money, and how to avoid overpaying.

 When homeowners hear architect fees, they often think they are just paying for drawings.
+If you are not sure whether you even need one, read our guide on whether you need an architect for a home extension.
 In reality, a full architectural service covers far more than that.
 Understanding the scope helps you compare quotes fairly and ensures you are not paying for services you do not need.

 A full architectural service typically includes: